 Generally speaking, lions and tigers live separately, Shelby told us.
 But Kisa and Max were very young when they were paired, and a friendship developed.
 Today Max is the biggest tiger at the sanctuary, but lioness Kisa is definitely the boss of their habitat.

-Upon their arrival, the felines are given medical care and placed in appropriately sized habitats.
+Upon their arrival at the Exotic Feline Rescue Center, the felines are given medical care and placed in appropriately sized habitats.
 Many need dental care, and a few have undergone cataract removal.
 Not all are on tour, perhaps because of serious medical needs or antisocial behaviors.

 The sanctuary does not breed, but a handful of cats were born to pregnant mothers.
 All are spayed and neutered, although male lions get vasectomies so they don’t lose their manes.
 Accidents, however, happen.

 One majestic lion, King, was only 14 months old when he arrived, taken from an owner who could no longer afford to feed him.
 He also was fully declawed.
 Believed to be too young to father, he was placed with Jasmine, a female lion, for company.
 The result was a daughter, Lauren.
 The three lived happily together for many years, but Jasmine and Lauren have passed on.
 Today the grieving King lives alone.